MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-test-api-solution.md

 ## API testing with Playwright

 The purpose of **Test Automation** is about executing tests automatically to validate [software specs](contoso-real-estate-user-scenarios.md), then using the reported insights to improve software quality iteratively.
-For APIs, this requires tools that can automate test actions in the browser (web automation) and support this consistently across browsers.
+For APIs, this requires tools that can automate test actions and support this consistently across development, CICD, and production environments.

 Playwright is an open-source framework for reliable end-to-end testing of modern web apps.
 It's built to enable cross-browser web automation that is ever-green, capable, reliable and fast.